Chapter 2: Your Birth Day

 The next day was a long one.
-Somehow the minutes felt like hours but time also seemed irrelevant.
+Somehow the minutes felt like hours, but time also seemed irrelevant.
 It all just blurred together.
-Your father was wonderful and took over communicating with our friends and family.
+Your father was wonderful—he took over communicating with our friends and family.
 The doctors had given me magnesium for my blood pressure and were carefully observing me.
-Your dad, always the jokester, said, “Your operations and I’m communication.”
+Your dad, always the jokester, said, “Your operations, and I’m communication.”

 I’m laying here amazed at the goodness of God.
 We’ve had a lot of “moments” ... moments of excitement, fear, confusion, worry.
 Moments where I looked over to Adam and was just thankful to see him praying.
 Moments of being overwhelmed by your texts and messages- what an amazing community we have that has surrounded us with prayers and love.
 We spent a lot of Tuesday with an unclear path.
 Our doctors were so good to us and shared their thinking and processing openly.
 Basically we were in a waiting game, waiting to see how my blood pressure responded to the medicine and how Maggie responded to the Pitocin and my contractions.
 Time marched on and she showed some worrisome signs but then would rally.
 One moment it seemed like we were moving towards a vaginal birth and another I was quickly told to change positions because her heart beat had dropped to a very scary number.
 But waiting all that time gave us the opportunity to give her a second steroid for lung development.
 Finally late in the night our team decided to move forward with the c-section which revealed a fibroid the size of a peach that had been contributing to her lack of growth.
 We had no idea.
 God knew.
 So, all in all, we waited long enough for Maggie to get the 2nd steroid but not too long for it to be an emergency.
 The c-section lasted a little longer because of that but the outcome is a beautiful 3 lb 6 oz little girl who we couldn’t adore more.
 We have so much to be grateful for.
 Please keep praying for -